cwcrypto/arwen-eth-contracts/EthContractSpec.md

  - EscrowClosed: empty

 Proposed signatures:
- - PuzzlePosted (string reason)	// Escrow or payee issue?
+ - PuzzlePosted (string EscrowCloseReason)	// Escrow or payee issue?
  - EscrowClosed (string action) // refund, cashout, puzzle, etc...
  - ContractWithdraw (string callee, string currentState) // who called this function?
 In the case its people outside the ring of participants it would be nice to know